aspuru-guzik-group/Artificial-Design-of-Organic-Emitters/README.md

 # Artificial Design of Organic Emitters via a Genetic Algorithm Enhanced by a Deep Neural Network
 This repository contains code for the paper: [Artificial Design of Organic Emitters via a Genetic Algorithm Enhanced by a Deep Neural Network](TODO).
-By: AkshatKumar Nigam, Robert Pollice, and Alán Aspuru-Guzik
+By: AkshatKumar Nigam, Robert Pollice, Pascal Friederich and Alán Aspuru-Guzik

 ## Data Availability